 1978: Kent Hrbek (17th round)

 1979: Gary Gaetti (2nd), Randy Bush (2nd) and Tim Laudner (3rd)

 1980: Tim Teufel (2nd) and Jim Eisenreich (16th)

 1982: Kirby Puckett (1st)

-“Herbie” was the hometown kid and an immediate star in his rookie season in 1981 when he hit .301 with 23 homers and 92 RBI.
-He continued to be an All-Star caliber player the rest of the decade but aged quickly in his early 30s.
+“Herbie” was the hometown kid and an immediate star in his rookie season in 1982 when he hit .301 with 23 homers and 92 RBI.
+He continued to be an All-Star caliber player the rest of the decade but aged out of the league quickly.

 7. Tony Oliva

 Few players in history could hit a baseball as well as Oliva.